Clinical Research FAQ

 Clinical research studies are regulated, following rules set by US FDA .
 The research study will follow a protocol, which is a detailed study plan explaining what researchers will do in the study.

-Each research study must also be approved by an institutional review board (IRB).
+Each research study must also be reviewed by an institutional review board (IRB).
 IRBs are groups of people who help protect the rights and welfare of people participating in research studies.
 IRBs are usually made up of doctors, scientists, religious representatives, and other medical and nonmedical people.

 Your privacy will also be protected.
 The research team can’t tell anyone that you’re participating in a research study without your permission.
 All of the information collected during the study will be kept confidential, and your name won’t be listed in any reports based on the study.